stephentetley/sheetio/README.md

 A Flix library built on top of Apache POI to read and write Excel files.

+WARNING - currently the Region instantiations in the API are wrong and need revision (December 2022).

 `StreamingReader` is an experimental streaming reader for large files with homogeneous rows (it is currently broken).

 ## Flix dependencies